modolabs/Kurogo-Mobile-Web/doc/Guide/support.rst

 ###############

 As an open source project, Kurogo does not include formal support.
-There are a number of outlets to receive informal support, as well as options for paid formal support.
+There are a number of outlets to receive informal support, as well as options for paid support.

 ===================
 Kurogo Google Group